BlankTuber/EasterEggHunt2025/README.md

 *[Challenge: Memory Cards matching game]*

 As the final pair was matched, the Navigator encountered a chamber where birthdate symbols for all five champions glowed on separate pillars.
-The arrangement suggested a mathematical relationship between them.

 "Time itself contains patterns," the compass instructed.
-"Calculate the special date that emerges when all birthdays are combined according to the ancient formula."
+"The special date that emerges when all birthdays are combined."

-The Navigator studied the birthdays, recognizing that a specific mathematical operation—adding certain digits, multiplying others, and applying modular arithmetic—would reveal a date of significance to their quest.
+The Navigator studied the birthdays, recognizing that a specific mathematical operation—adding certain digits—would reveal a date.

 *[Challenge: Date based on all birthdays calculation]*